Skip to content

 What does this dbt package do?

-• The above mentioned models enable you to better understand how you are spending money in Fivetran according to our consumption-based pricing model as well as providing details about the performance and status of your Fivetran connectors.
-This is achieved by:
+This package enables you to better understand how you are spending money in Fivetran according to our consumption-based pricing model and provides details about the performance and status of your Fivetran connections.
+It creates enriched models with metrics focused on consumption data, monthly active rows (MAR), credit consumption, connection events, schema changes, and audit logs.

 Table Description

-fivetran_platform__usage_mar_destination_history Table of each destination's usage and active volume, per month.
-Includes the usage per million MAR and MAR per usage.
-Usage either refers to a dollar or credit amount, depending on customer's pricing model.
+fivetran_platform__usage_history Summarizes each destination's monthly usage and active volume with calculated metrics for usage per million MAR and MAR per usage unit to track your Fivetran consumption costs and efficiency.
+Usage represents either dollar or credit amounts depending on your pricing model.
 Read more about the relationship between usage and MAR here.

 How do I use the dbt package?